DiegoUsaiUK/Customer_Analytics/RFM_Segmentation/README.md

 # Steps and considerations to run a successful segmentation with K-means, Principal Components Analysis and Bootstrap Evaluation

-Clustering is one of my favourite analytic methods: it resonates well with clients as I’ve found from my consulting experience, and is a relatively straightforward concept to explain non technical audiences.

-Earlier this year I’ve used the popular __[K-Means clustering algorithm__](https://en.wikipedia.org/wiki/K-means_clustering) to segment customers based on their response to a series of __marketing campaigns__.
-For that [__post__](https://diegousai.io/2019/05/a-gentle-introduction-to-customer-segmentation/) I’ve deliberately used a basic dataset to show that it is not only a relatively easy analysis to carry out but can also help unearthing interesting patterns of behaviour in your customer base even when using few customer attributes.

-In this project I revisit customer segmentation using a __complex and feature-rich dataset__ to show the practical steps you need to take and typical decisions you may face when running this type of analysis in a more realistic context.
+In this project I use a __complex and feature-rich dataset__  to run through the practical steps you need to take and considerations you may face when running a customer profiling analysis.
+I  use the __K-means clustering technique__ on a range of different customer attributes __to look for potential sub-groups__ in the customer base, __visually examine the clusters with Principal Components Analysis__, and __validate the cluster’s stability with clusterboot__ from the fpc package.

-## Business Objective

-Choosing the approach to use hinges on the nature of the question/s you want to answer and the type of industry your business operates in.
-For this post I assume that __I’m working with a client that wants to get a better understanding of their customer base__, with particular emphasis to the __monetary value__ each customer contributes to the business’ bottom line.
+I assume that __I’m working with a client that wants to get a better understanding of their customer base__, with particular emphasis to the __monetary value__ each customer contributes to the business’ bottom line.

-One approach that lends itself well to this kind of analysis is the popular RFM segmentation, which takes into consideration 3 main attributes:
+One approach that lends itself well to this kind of analysis is the popular __RFM segmentation__, which takes into consideration 3 main attributes:

 - __Recency__ – How recently did the customer purchase?
 - __Frequency__ – How often do they purchase?
 - __Monetary Value__ – How much do they spend?

 This is a popular approach for good reasons: it’s __easy to implement__ (you just need a transactional database with client’s orders over time), and explicitly creates sub-groups based on __how much each customer is contributing__.

+This analysis should provide a solid base for discussion with relevant business stakeholders.
+Normally I would present my client with a variety of customer profiles based on different combinations of customer features and formulate my own data-driven recommendations.
+However, it is ultimately down to them to decide how many groups they want settle for and what characteristics each segment should have.

 ## The Data